-- Long-acting insulin analogues (insulin detemir and insulin glargine) should not be mixed with rapid acting insulin due to the blunting of the onset of action of the rapid-acting insulin [13, 35, 36]. - Short-acting and NPH insulins may be mixed and used immediately or stored for future use. - Rapid-acting insulin can be mixed with NPH.
-The mixture should be injected within 15 minutes before a meal [13]. - If administering a dose greater than 100 units, 2 separate injections are required.
+" Long-acting insulin analogues (insulin detemir and insulin glargine) should not be mixed with rapid acting insulin due to the blunting of the onset of action of the rapid-acting insulin.
+12, 33, 34

+- " Short-acting and NPH insulins may be mixed and used immediately or stored for future use. - " Rapid-acting insulin can be mixed with NPH, lente and ultralente insulins.
+In this case, the mixture should be injected within 15 minutes before a meal.12 - " Unless a person is already controlled on such a mixture, the mixing of short-acting and lente insulins is not recommended.
+If used, the interval between mixing and injection should be consistent.12 - " NPH should not be mixed with lente insulins.
+12 - " If administering a dose greater than 100 units, 2 separate injections are required.